Doctor: NFL COVID-19 testing issues gave it test fire drill

 The NFL has no bubble plans for this season, and the Miami Dolphins announced Monday their plan for having fans at their first home game on Sept.
 20.

-Would more or exclusive use of point of care (POC) tests at NFL team facilities help reduce the chances for a recurrence of the weekend’s false positives? .
+Asked whether more or exclusive use of point of care (POC) tests at NFL team facilities would help reduce the chances for a recurrence of the weekend’s false positives, the NFL’s chief medical officer noted the difficulty of such a process.

-“We’re looking actively at the role of the POC machines, getting much more data on them,” said Dr. Allen Sills, the NFL’s chief medical officer.
-“Some people asked why not use them for all tests? … The supply chain of reagents is not as robust and we’re not able to do the tens of thousands of tests we’ve been doing solely with POC.”
+”We’re looking actively at the role of the POC machines, getting much more data on them,” said Dr. Allen Sills. ”Some people asked why not use them for all tests? … The supply chain of reagents is not as robust and we’re not able to do the tens of thousands of tests we’ve been doing solely with POC.”

 Sills also mentioned the time it takes to run them, and their different accuracy profile compared to the PCR tests.